 We will review these topics in this section.
-Full details of the program, and more precise statements of the projected uncertainties described below, can be found in the Electroweak Interactions working group report [33].
+Full details of the program, and more precise statements of the projected uncertainties described below, can be found in the Electroweak Interactions working group report [32].

-519 1.5.1 Precision observables M_W and $\sin^2 \theta_w$
+3.5.1 Precision observables $M_W$ and $\sin^2 \theta{eff}$

-The current uncertainty in the W boson mass is 15 MeV, corresponding to an relative precision of 2×10^{-4} .
-It is remarkable that the most accurate determinations of M_W come from the hadron collider experiments

-${522}$ CDF and DØ.

-Precision measurement of M_W at hadron colliders is very challenging, but certain features of W boson 523 production make it feasible to reach high accuracies.
-The directly measured transverse mass distribution is 524 very sensitive to M_W , having a relatively sharp endpoint at the W boson mass.
-Likewise the p_T distributions 525 of the leptons are also sensitive to the boson mass with different, but manageable systematic uncertainties.
-526 Enormous statistics will be available with very small contamination by background.
-The dominant errors 527 come from the small corrections to these properties.
-Currently, the largest source of systematic error is the 528 dependence of the acceptance on the rapidity of the produced W boson, requiring a correction that depends 529 on quark and antiquark parton distribution functions (PDFs).
-Experimental uncertainties are at the same 530 level as those due to PDFs and are expected to continue to decrease accordingly.
-531
+The current uncertainty in the W boson mass is 15 MeV, corresponding to a relative precision of $2 \times 10^{-4}$ .
+Currently, the most accurate determinations of $M_W$ come from the hadron collider experiments CDF and DØ.
+Precision measurement of $M_W$ at hadron colliders is very challenging, but certain features of W boson production make it feasible to reach high accuracies.
+The directly measured transverse mass distribution is very sensitive to $M_W$ , having a relatively sharp endpoint at the W boson mass.
+Likewise the transverse momentum distributions of the leptons are also sensitive to the W boson mass with different, but manageable, systematic uncertainties.
+The W boson production cross section is large, and the event samples generally have very small contamination by background.
+The dominant errors come from the small corrections to these properties.
+Currently, the largest source of systematic error is the dependence of the acceptance on the rapidity of the produced W boson, requiring a correction that depends on quark and antiquark parton distribution functions (PDFs).
+Experimental uncertainties are at the same level as those due to PDFs and are expected to continue to decrease accordingly.

-We see good prospects for improving this measurement at the LHC.
-The statistical component of the error 532 will be negligible already with the current LHC data set.
-The error from PDFs doubles in going from the 533 Tevatron to the LHC because proton-proton collisions give no valence antiquarks.
-However, we anticipate 534 that this error will be decreased using new data on the vector boson rapidity and charge asymmetries.
-The 535 issue of PDF improvement is discussed further in Section 1.6.2.
-The huge statistical precision will allow for 536 control of calorimetric and tracking systematic uncertainties.
-In Table 1-2 we see that the PDF error in 537 M_W can be brought down to \pm 5 MeV with 300 fb-1 and to \pm 3 MeV with 3000 fb-1, leading to a final 538 uncertainty in M_W of \pm 5 MeV.
-In each stage, the experimental systematics are expected to keep pace.
-In 539 order to reach this important level of precision, the PDF uncertainties must be pushed to a factor of 7 better 540 precision that currently available.
-541
+We see good prospects for improving the measurement of $M_W$ at the LHC.
+The statistical component of the error will be negligible already with the current LHC data set.
+The error from PDFs doubles in going from the Tevatron to the LHC because proton-proton collisions involve no valence antiquarks.
+However, we anticipate that this error will be decreased using new data on the vector boson rapidity and charge asymmetries.
+The issue of PDF improvement is discussed further in Section 3.6.1.
+The huge statistical precision available at the LHC will allow for control of calorimetric and tracking systematic uncertainties.
+In Table 3-2 we see that the PDF error in $M_W$ is expected to be brought down to $\pm$ 5 MeV with 3000 fb-1 and to $\pm$ 3 MeV with 3000 fb-1.
+For this last estimate, the uncertainties in the PDFs must be pushed to a factor of 7 smaller than those today.
+At each stage, the experimental systematics are expected to keep pace with the improvements in the PDFs, leading to a final uncertainty in $M_W$ of $\pm$ 5 MeV.

-Lepton colliders offer an opportunity to push the uncertainty in M_W down even further.
-The W mass was measured at LEP to \pm 36 MeV from the kinematics of W^+W^- production.
+Lepton colliders offer an opportunity to push the uncertainty in $M_W$ down even further.
+The W mass was measured at LEP to $\pm$ 36 MeV from the kinematics of $W^+W^-$ production.
 The uncertainty was dominated by statistical errors, with a substantial additional contribution from the modeling of hadronization.
-Both sources will benefit from the data set on W^+W^- , about 1000 times larger, that will be available at nextgeneration e^+e^- colliders such as ILC and TLEP.
-We estimate an error below \pm 4 MeV from this method, and a similar error from independent measurements on single W boson production.
+Both sources will benefit from the data set on $W^+W^-$ , about 1000 times larger, that will be available at next-generation $e^+e^-$ colliders such as ILC and TLEP.
+We estimate an error below $\pm$ 4 MeV from this method, and a similar error from independent measurements on single W boson production.

-The ultimate W mass measurement would come from a dedicated energy scan of the W^+W^- threshold at 160 GeV.
-Such a measurement could reach ± 2.5 MeV with the statistics available from the ILC and \pm
+The ultimate W mass measurement would come from a dedicated energy scan of the $W^+W^-$ threshold at 160 GeV.
+Such a measurement could reach $\pm$ 2.5 MeV with the statistics available from the ILC and $\pm$ 1 MeV with the statistics available from TLEP.
+At this level, systematic errors become dominant.
+The program also requires a detailed precision theory of the $W^+W^-$ threshold, using methods now applied to the $t\bar{t}$ threshold.